We’re striving to build a diverse workforce and fostering an inclusive culture is our priority. At M&S, you are welcome for who you are.

 We’ve been partnering with the 30% Club, an organisation committed to increasing representation of women on UK boards.
 Most recently, we’ve been opening up our schemes to all underrepresented groups.

-Culture & Heritage Network
+Culture and Heritage Network

 Menopause Network